pkolaczk/fclones/README.md

   - parallel processing capability in all I/O and CPU heavy stages
   - automatic tuning of parallelism and access strategy based on device type (SSD vs HDD)
   - low memory footprint thanks to heavily optimized path representation
-  - fast, non-cryptographic 128-bit hashing function
+  - variety of fast non-cryptographic and cryptographic hash functions up to 512 bits wide
   - doesn't push data out of the page-cache (Linux-only)
   - optional persistent caching of file hashes
   - accurate progress reporting